Jerin3j/Netflix-clone/README.md

 # Netflix-Clone

-This is a clone of the Netflix website created using React, and the TMDB API.
+This is a clone of the Netflix website created using React, Tailwind Css, Axios and the TMDB API.

 ## Demo